Sources and Forms

 to hear about this on the evening news.
 Rather,

 liver oil is a wonderful supplemental source

-of natural vitamins A and D. Note, it is important to balance fermented cod liver oil, butter oil and vitamin K2.
+of natural vitamins A and D. Note, it is important to balance cod liver oil, butter oil and ghee and vitamin K2.
 See my recommended doses of these oils

 E, Soy-free Mixed Tocopherols,

 E is another nutrient for which it is